Previous dayMarch 28, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 3.2 earthquake 287 km SE of Chiniak, Alaska with origin time 18:45 UTC on March 28, 2026.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+The USGS recorded this magnitude 3.2 earthquake 287 km SE of Chiniak, Alaska at 18:45 UTC on March 28, 2026.
+This was a shallow crustal earthquake, focused at 10.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 55.698°N, -149.136°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28